gofynd/fdk-client-golang/documentation/APPLICATION.md

-Use this to get pages.
+Use this API to get a list of pages.

 *Success Response:*

-Success
+Success.
+Returns a list of pages along with their details.
+Check the example shown below or refer `PageGetResponse` for more details.

 Schema: `PageGetResponse`